 Only 38% of survey respondents reported conversations of longer than 10 minutes.
-8% reported time spent was less than 1 minute (“Hi, you have cancer.
-Sorry, Bye! ??”).
+Eight percent reported time spent was less than 1 minute (“Hi, you have cancer.
+Sorry, Bye! [??]”).
 A third said they received no information about treatment options and 30% said they were not presented with referrals to other specialists.

-There are some things that I this we would all agree should never happen when a doc is telling a patient that he/she has cancer.
+There are some things that I think we would all agree should never happen when a doctor is telling a patient that he/she has cancer.
 Here are some that were reported, via comments, on the survey:

 - “My doctor at the time called me on Valentine’s Day to say I had a lesion in my chest…he left this message on my home answering machine.”